amirakmal14/congkak-cpp/README.md

 2. Take another turn if you deposit your last shell into your own storehouse.
 If the last shell that you deposit falls into your own storehouse, then you get to take another turn.
 In this case, you may scoop up the shells from another of your houses and deposit them into other houses.

-3. Skip a turn if you deposit your last shell into one of your opponent∩┐╜s empty storehouses.
+3. Skip a turn if you deposit your last shell into one of your opponent's empty storehouses.
 Empty storehouses on your opponent's side of the board will create an obstacle for you.
-During a turn, if you drop your last shell into one of your opponent∩┐╜s empty houses, then you lose a turn
+During a turn, if you drop your last shell into one of your opponent's empty houses, then you lose a turn

 4. Collect your opponent's shells if you deposit your last shell into one of your own empty storehouses.
 The goal of Congkak is to have the most shells in your storehouse at the end of the game.
 During a turn, if you manage to drop your last shell into an empty house on your side of the board, then you get to collect the shells that are opposite that house.